accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Inline or offline from write path, FPGA and ASIC are commonly used in offloading from CPU, e.g. compression/encryption, and multi-tenant cloud virtual network processing.
 Offloading relieves CPU from growing IO hardware throughput, while pushdown shortens data transfer path.

-  * FPGA features in reconfiguration, which favors flexibility and early experiments.
-ASIC are dedicated circuits, hard to change, but once shipped they are much more efficient than FPGA.
+  * __FPGA__ features in reconfiguration, which favors flexibility and early experiments. __ASIC__ are dedicated circuits, hard to change, but once shipped they are much more efficient than FPGA.
 FPGA had successful usecases like [Project Catapult](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/Catapult_ISCA_2014.pdf).
 [SmartNICs](https://zhuanlan.zhihu.com/p/393393682) also went popular.

-  * Compression/encryption are typical offload usecases because the logic is fixed, few exception handling, and data pipeline oriented.
+  * __Compression/encryption__ are typical offload usecases because the logic is fixed, few exception handling, and data pipeline oriented.
 Network processing is similar.
 Besides, nowadays high speed RDMA is much more demanding for CPU, and cloud virtual networking involves more layers of redirections.

-  * The more recent [IPU](https://www.forbes.com/sites/karlfreund/2021/08/02/nvidia-dpu--intel-ipu-game-changers-or-just-smart-nics/) (Infrastructure Processing Unit) was proposed following [DPU](https://en.wikipedia.org/wiki/Data_processing_unit), to offload common datacenter infrastructure functionalities to processing chips other than CPU.
+  * The more recent __[IPU](https://www.forbes.com/sites/karlfreund/2021/08/02/nvidia-dpu--intel-ipu-game-changers-or-just-smart-nics/)__ (Infrastructure Processing Unit) was proposed following __[DPU](https://en.wikipedia.org/wiki/Data_processing_unit)__, to offload common datacenter infrastructure functionalities to processing chips other than CPU.

-  * [Smart SSD](https://www.youtube.com/watch?v=_8gEmK1L4EY) adds computation chips to SSD.
+  * __[Smart SSD](https://www.youtube.com/watch?v=_8gEmK1L4EY)__ adds computation chips to SSD.
 Query filtering or GC/Compaction can be pushed down to SSD internal, without involving the longer data transfer path across PCIe.

 ## Data organization